TraceLD/PlotlySharp/README.md

 If the chart you're using is not on that list, you can either create it using a JSON Object string (this will be explained later in this document) or you can try using the generic `Trace` type.

 To see all possible properties and what they are responsible for click [here](https://plot.ly/javascript/reference/).
+The C# types are a direct map from plotly's JSON objects.

 ```cs
 // very basic example, hardcoding credentials is HIGHLY not recommended